Tony Boselli: Professional career

 Boselli was selected as the second pick of the 1995 NFL draft, the first-ever draft pick of the new Jacksonville Jaguars franchise.
 As a result of his professional success and local popularity, Jacksonville-area McDonald's restaurants offered the "Boselli Burger" in his honor for a period of time.

 He was selected by the Houston Texans with the first pick in the 2002 expansion draft.
 He spent the entire season on injured reserve and retired in July 2003.
-Boselli has blamed the end of his career on mistakes made during a surgery on his left shoulder.
+Boselli believes complications from a botched surgery on his left shoulder ended his career.

 As a sign of his success in Jacksonville, on October 8, 2006, he was the first player inducted into the Pride of the Jaguars (the team's Hall of Fame) and signed a symbolic one-day contract allowing him to retire officially as a Jaguar.
 Boselli was inducted to the Pro Football Hall of Fame on February 10, 2022, becoming the first Jaguars player to receive the honor.